whaus7/draftjs-to-html/readme.md

 # DraftJS TO HTML

 All credit goes to jpuri here.
 Forked from https://github.com/jpuri/draftjs-to-html.
-Attempting to add settings for specifying HTML tags i.e. <strong> or <b>
+Attempting to add settings for specifying HTML tags i.e. 'strong' or 'b'

 A library for converting DraftJS Editor content to plain HTML.